cacophony-wj/licentia_black/README.md

 ## WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!

 This modlist now configures itself!
 Sadly, it takes a long time to accommodate slow CPUs and lower-end systems.
 After creating your character, sit tight and wait about five minutes.
-Fix yourself a cup of tea, sip and relax, and wait until you see the Command Word: **QUELISH**
+Fix yourself a cup of tea, sip and relax, and wait until you see the completion message with my nickname.

 Ignore anything that happens beforehand.